OsgoodSchlatter/fhe/README.md

+## FULLY HOMOMORPHIC ENCRYPTED CALCULATION TOOLS

+### Eloi Besnard, Tiphaine Henry

+Can perform addition, subtraction, multiplication and division with homomorphic encrypted data using TFHE library.

+# NOTICE

 First, make sure that TFHE is installed, and that your environment variables contains the necessary information to find TFHE include directory and library directory.